 All reports of suspected wrongdoing, not involving fraud or abuse, shall be investigated promptly following the process outlined in the MSHN Compliance Investigation Procedure.
 "Prompt response" is defined as action taken within 15 business days of receipt by the PIHP of the information regarding a potential compliance problem.

-The investigation process and outcome will be documented and will include at a minimum the following (as identified on the required OIG report template):
+The investigation process and outcome will be documented and will be reported on the OIG Quarterly Program Integrity Report.